 Study hours are long.
 Many children have extra-school classes in the evenings and weekends.
 This is exhausting and also causes financial pressure on parents, who must pay for extra classes or fear their child will fall behind.
-A 2017 study found that 21 percent of Shanghai parents were spending 10,000 yuan or more on extramural education per child during the summer holidays; in less concentratedly wealthy parts of the country, such as Shandong province, just five percent of parents were spending that but most - 54 percent - were spending more than 3,000 yuan.26 vate education research center in Beijing is trying to shed light (there are no official statistics for the problem.)30 In the "China Education Blue Book,"31 an annual report published by the 21st Century Education Research Institute, Yang Dongping and his team of researchers identified 267 suicides among students aged six to 15 during the school year starting September 2016, using what they said were incomplete figures gathered from media reports, and 392 suicides among children aged up to 18.
+A 2017 study found that 21 percent of Shanghai parents were spending 10,000 yuan or more on extramural education per child during the summer holidays; in less concentratedly wealthy parts of the country, such as Shandong province, just five percent of parents were spending that but most - 54 percent - were spending more than 3,000 yuan.

-The government is well-aware of the problems in Chinese education.27 Local authorities have attempted to control the number of extramural study centers for school-age children, known as "buxiban" (补习班) but with mixed results.28 A key fear is that it will create inequality, with richer parents paying for extra tuition, thus sharpening an already large wealth divide.29
+The government is well-aware of the problems in Chinese education.
+Local authorities have attempted to control the number of extramural study centers for school-age children, known as "buxiban" (补习班) but with mixed results.
+A key fear is that it will create inequality, with richer parents paying for extra tuition, thus sharpening an already large wealth divide.

 The pressures result in quite a few children losing interest in learning at an early age.
 Whether this affects their later creativity is unclear and an unstudied area.
-Pressure also leads to depression and even suicide, an issue on which a pri-